DGretta/Music/modular/mordax_data_guide.md

 | **Current Draw (-12V)** | 60 mA |
 | **Current Draw (5V)** | 0 mA |

+**A Quick Note on Navigation:**
+Data uses a screen-based digital interface (rotary encoder + softkeys), which is different from analog modules with dedicated knobs.
+Everything routes through the encoder and screen.
+You'll navigate intuitively once you understand what each program does—the manual covers specific button sequences.

 ---

 ## Quick Start: See Your First Signal in 5 Minutes